-At Tufts Medical Center and Floating Hospital for Children, we take great pride in treating each patient as if he/she were a member of our own family.
+At Tufts Medical Center and Tufts Children's Hospital, we take great pride in treating each patient as if he/she were a member of our own family.
 So it’s really not surprising that strong family ties run deep throughout the institution.
 Here is one of many family legacy stories at our Medical Center:

 Tufts Medical Center held a special place in the hearts of sisters Ina Butler and Claudette Fenton long before they began working here.